packmule/packmule/docs/index.md

 ### Development Server

-Packmule comes with a development-server which wraps the `browser-sync` server and uses the `webpack-dev-middleware` and `webpack-hot-middleware` to watch and reload the web application on demand.
+`packmule` comes with a development-server which wraps the `browser-sync` server and uses the `webpack-dev-middleware` and `webpack-hot-middleware` to watch and reload the web application on demand.